Be Involved Blog

 image

-Resident asks North Somerset Council Executive to declare a Food Security Emergency
+Resident asks North Somerset Council Executive to declare a Food Security Emergency.
+Show your support for local farmers by contacting your district councillors, NSC Planning Dept & MP.

 On the 17 July 2024 a resident addressed North Somerset Council Executive asking them to call a Food Security Emergency.
 This was based on the fact that, if the council has called a Climate and Nature Emergency, and food depends on both the climate and nature, then it follows that there will be a food security issue.